General Motors (GM) Q2 2017 Results - Earnings Call Transcript

 From an autonomous vehicle perspective, miles driven is certainly a factor, but it's not the only factor, because what is the quality of the miles driven?
 Right now, to our knowledge, we're the only one testing our autonomous vehicles in Downtown San Francisco, which is a pretty dense urban environment with a lot more, I'll say, opportunities to learn from different situations.
 So it's not just the miles traveled.
 It's the quality of those miles in the number of incidents that you're exposed to that the vehicle learns.
 And so although we don't have a very specific mile, there's quite a bit of work we're doing, even with agencies or groups outside of the company to put that together.

-As we move forward, we'll share, because as we understand it today with the NHTSA requirements for U.S., a big portion of the guidelines they've put out is to demonstrate how you're measuring, and then share that as they look at authorizing, pulling the driver out of the vehicle.
+As we move forward, we'll share, because as we understand it today with the NHTSA requirements for U.S., a big portion of the guidelines they put out is to demonstrate how you're measuring, and then share that as they look at authorizing, pulling the driver out of the vehicle.
 So there's quite a bit of work going on there.
 So I would say it's much more involved than just miles traveled.
 And that's what we're working on right now, and we'll share more as we go forward.

 David Tamberrino - Goldman Sachs & Co.